Islands in Kaluza-Klein black holes: Entanglement entropy

-Next consider the extremal condition $\partial_aS_{\mathrm{gen}}=0$ under $t_a=t_b$.
-We assume that $a\sim r_h$, but the tortoise coordinate $r_*(a)$ is pathological at $a=r_h$, rendering the analysis difficult.
+Numerically, it is directly to find that the minimum of $S_{\rm gen}$ is slightly outside the horizon.
+Thus, we use the ansatz that $a= r_h+\epsilon$ with $\epsilon\ll r_h$.
+The tortoise coordinate $r_*(a)$ is pathological at $a=r_h$, rendering the analysis difficult.
 This pathology should be fake because $r_h$ is really a coordinate singularity.
-The key point is that $e^{-2\kappa r_*(a)}f(a)$ is finite at the horizon.
-To see this, write down explicitly
+The key point is that the factor $e^{-2\kappa r_*(a)}W(a)$ is finite at the horizon.
+Actually, this must be satisfied generically.
+Near the horizon, $r_*(r)$ behaves as

-The $Q^2$ term in the power can be safely ignored as we take $Q\ll r_h$.
-So we get